emmpiiee/ProjectMinorProgBackUp/README.md

 We need to create our own online database, which can handle the size of a photo.
 The API of Dropbox will fullfill this whish.
 We need to make it possible to extraxt and push photos to the online database.
 We wont use the API of instagram because this will require the user to also upload photos on their timeline on instagram.
 This will not work because maybe some photos you'll want to post on the event app, you'll not want to post on your instagram account.

+Also check out the api of SQLite online it says it is possible for photos as well.

 ### Difficulties
 - It will be difficult to create an online database with the size of photos and extract these.
 - It will be difficult to let someone login in, on different weddings.